dan248lee/cs15l-lab-reports/lab-report-4-week-8.md

 ### **1. Do you think there is a small (<10 lines) code change that will make your program work for snippet 1 and all related cases that use inline code with backticks?**

-> No. Code would be required for the program to ignore any brackets are parenthesis inside the brackets when naming the link.
-Then more coding would be required on ignoring backticks that may appear in the code.
+> Yes.
+You would just need to code that the link is only valid if there are two backticks in the brackets.
+If there is not two then it will not be a valid link.
+You also have to make sure to remove backticks if inside the link.

 ### **2. Do you think there is a small (<10 lines) code change that will make your program work for snippet 2 and all related cases that nest parentheses, brackets, and escaped brackets?**